moj-analytical-services/splink/docs/topic_guides/theory/linked_data_as_graphs.md

 ![Basic Cluster](../../img/clusters/basic_graph_cluster.drawio.png){:width="80%"}

 Graphs provide a natural way to represent linked data, where the nodes of a graph represent records being linked and the edges represent the links between them.
-So, if we have 5 records (A-E) in our dataset(s), with links between them, this can be viewed as a graph.
+So, if we have 5 records (A-E) in our dataset(s), with links between them, this can be represented as a graph like so:

 ![Basic Graph - Records](../../img/clusters/basic_graph_records.drawio.png){:width="80%"}

 When linking people together, a cluster represents the all of the records in our dataset(s) that refer to the same person.
-We can give this cluster a new identifier (F) to refer to this single person.
+We can give this cluster a new identifier (F) as a way of referring to this single person.

 ![Basic Person Cluster](../../img/clusters/basic_graph_cluster_person.drawio.png){:width="80%"}